zalando-incubator/transformer/functional-tests/README.md

 They run in a special virtualenv where the `transformer` package, created by `poetry build`, is installed.

+This directory contains:
+  - a Makefile,
-This directory contains a `run.py` script, and other scripts with a name starting with `test-`.
+  - Python scripts with a name starting with `test_`.

-The `run.py` script sets up the appropriate environment: it builds transformer, creates a virtualenv, installs transformer in that virtualenv, and finally runs the other `test-*` scripts in that environment.
+The Makefile sets up the appropriate environment: it builds transformer, creates a virtualenv, installs transformer in that virtualenv, and finally runs the `test_*` scripts with Pytest in that environment.

-`test-*` scripts can be stored in arbitrary subdirectories.
+`test_*` scripts can be stored in arbitrary subdirectories, as long as these also have a name starting with `test_`.

-`run.py` will exit with 0 if (and only if) at least one test was run and all of them were successful.
+`make` will exit with 0 if (and only if) at least one test was run and all of them were successful.